President & CEO

 Program Officer, Communications & NextGen Engagement

-Prior to joining the William J. and Dorothy K. O'Neill Foundation in 2017, Marlene was the Manager of Development & Marketing and Executive Assistant to the President at the National Center for Family Philanthropy.
-She has served on the steering committee of Emerging Practioners in Philanthropy's DC Chapter and held internships with organizations including the Hovde Foundation, American Red Cross for Greater Grand Rapids, and the YMCA of the USA.
-Marlene is a graduate of Grand Valley State University where she received her master's and bachelor's degree in nonprofit administration.
-While there she was a graduate research assistant to the Johnson Center for Philanthropy's Frey Chair for Family Philanthropy.
-In her free time, she enjoys exploring new recipes in the kitchen, practicing yoga, traveling, and serving as a translator for The Resource Foundation, a nonprofit organization that helps corporations, foundations, and individuals empower local nonprofit partners in Latin America and the Caribbean.
+As a Program Officer of the William J. and Dorothy K. O’Neill Foundation and member of the Foundation’s virtual office, Marlene manages the NextGen & Youth Grantmaking programs and applies various approaches to engage a geographically dispersed, multi-gen family.
+Prior to joining the William J. and Dorothy K. O'Neill Foundation, Marlene was the Manager of Development & Marketing and Executive Assistant to the President at the National Center for Family Philanthropy.
+She served as a steering committee member of Emerging Practitioners in Philanthropy's DC Chapter and held programmatic positions at the Hovde Foundation, American Red Cross for Greater Grand Rapids, and the YMCA of the USA.
+Marlene holds a bachelor’s degree in nonprofit administration and M.P.A. from Grand Valley State University.
+While in graduate school, she was a research assistant to the Johnson Center for Philanthropy's Frey Chair for Family Philanthropy.
+In her free time, you’ll likely find her practicing yoga, biking, at a farmers market, in the kitchen, or traveling about.
+She also enjoys translating for The Resource Foundation, a nonprofit organization that empowers nonprofits in Latin America and the Caribbean.